 Existing law requires, in general, that a public school provide a plan of action based on restorative justice before removing a pupil from a classroom or the premises of the school or suspending or expelling the pupil.
-(NRS 392.472) Sections 7 and 9 of this bill remove the requirement to provide a plan of action based on restorative justice before removing a pupil from a classroom or the premises of the school or suspending or expelling the pupil and, instead, authorizes a public school to provide such a plan.
+(NRS 392.472) Sections 7 and 9 of this bill require a public school to instead provide a progressive discipline plan based on restorative justice: (1) to a pupil who has been suspended for at least 5 cumulative days during a school year; and (2) within 2 days after removing a pupil.
+Section 9 additionally requires an example of a plan of action developed by the Department to include certain determinations concerning an individualized education program.
+Further, section 9 requires the plan to be made available to certain personnel.
 Sections 3 and 4 of this bill provide similar authorization concerning the provision of plans based on restorative justice to charter schools and university schools for profoundly gifted pupils.